Ethereum Foundation Pectra Competition

 Want to upskill on your general Ethereum knowledge?
 Look no further.

-Learn about the basics of Ethereum, a decentralized platform that enables smart contracts and decentralized applications (dApps) to be built and run without any downtime, fraud, control, or interference.
+Learn the basics of Ethereum, a decentralized platform for smart contracts and dApps, built to run without downtime, fraud, or interference.

 Explore what Ether (ETH) is, its role in the Ethereum network, and how it powers transactions and smart contracts within the ecosystem.

-Understand the different types of accounts in Ethereum, including externally owned accounts (EOAs) and contract accounts, and how they interact with the blockchain.
+Understand the different types of accounts in Ethereum, including EOAs and contract accounts, and how they interact with the blockchain.

 Delve into the mechanics of transactions on the Ethereum network, including how they are created, signed, and executed.